Skip to content

 Metric The specific metric currently being detected.

-Detection Dimensions String type (keyword) fields in the configuration data can be selected as detection dimensions, with up to three fields supported.
+Detection Dimensions Any string type (keyword) field in the configuration data can be selected as a detection dimension.
+Currently, up to three fields can be selected as detection dimensions.
 By combining multiple detection dimension fields, a specific detection object can be determined.
-Guance will determine whether the statistical metric for a specific detection object meets the threshold condition; if it does, an event is generated.
+Guance will judge whether the statistical metric corresponding to a certain detection object meets the threshold condition to trigger an event.

-Filter Conditions Filters the detection metric data based on metric labels to limit the scope of the detected data; supports adding one or more label filters; supports fuzzy matching and non-matching filter conditions.
+Filtering Conditions Filters the data of the detection metric based on tags associated with the metric, limiting the scope of the detected data; supports adding one or more tag filters; supports fuzzy matching and fuzzy mismatch filtering conditions.

 Alias Custom name for the detection metric.